EGI-Federation/fedcloud-documentation/source/usage-openstack.rst

 --------------

-Check the documentation at :ref:`oidc-auth-using-check-in` on how to get the right crendentials for accessing the providers.
+Check the documentation at :ref:`oidc-auth-using-check-in` on how to get the right credentials for accessing the providers.

 OpenStack token for other clients
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^